 Jump To (scroll for more)

-Featured Comment from Ginny: "Absolutely love, love these!"
+"Absolutely love, love these!"

-👨🍳How to Oven Roast Baby Potatoes
+👨🍳How to Oven Roast Baby Potatoes—Step-by-Step Photo Instructions

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-⏲️How long to bake baby potatoes
+⏲️How long to roast red potatoes

 This is an easy recipe to cook along with something else and vary your timing for the potatoes.
 Remember, potatoes can stay hot for a long time when tented with foil.

-When Are Potatoes Done?
+🤔When Are Potatoes Done?

+With this recipe, just going by the browning and fork-tender almost always works.
 If unsure, check the internal temperature—200° is good, but 190° is not done.
 I like to use 210°.
 Cook's Illustrated recommends 205° to 212°.

-Options and variations
+👍Options and variations

 Garlic—fresh garlic is preferred, but garlic powder may be used.